SUSE/skuba/ci/infra/azure/README.md

 #enable-cloud-provider-interface
 ## Enable Cloud Provider Interface

-Configure `cpi_enable` to `true` enables terraform to provision the cluster with setups for cloud provider interface.
+Configuring `cpi_enable` to `true` enables terraform to provision the cluster with setups for cloud provider interface.

 To deploy CaaSP cluster with Azure as cloud provider, at lease one of the authentication method must be applied in cloud-config file during cluster bootstrap.